 The Teen Advisory Board meets both physically within the library and digitally.
 In-person meetings occur every other month.
 The in-person meeting schedule for 2017-2018 is currently as follows:

 Digital meetings are ongoing.
 Currently, digital meetings are held using the chat service Discord.
 Discord is free to use and requires minimal information to register.
 No download is required when using a web browser.
 Registrants must be aged 13+ and have parental permission.
 The library maintains a private chat server.
 Discussion is moderated by the Teen Services Librarian, and participants must be invited by the Teen Services Librarian.
 Topics will be posted to Discord and discussed at in-person meetings.

 We encourage TAB members to participate in both digital and in-person meetings.
 However, they do not need to attend both.
+TAB members under the age of 13 may not participate in digital meetings.
 We do ask that, if a teen participates in only digital or only in-person meetings, they do not miss more than 2 months of meetings.

 How long is a Teen Advisory Board term?

 We expect teen advisory board members to commit at least one semester to serving on the board.
 However, board members are welcome to serve until they turn 19 (for example, a member who joins the board when they are 16 may serve for three years).
 Board members can leave at any time; to be fair, they should formally resign by email, letter, or a conversation with the teen services librarian and current board members.

 What if a teen has to miss an advisory board meeting/teen event?